Looking for the best things to do in Croatia?

 It’s set high atop a cliff, meaning you’ll need to stretch your legs a little to get there (or take a car, but hiking is more fun).
 And the views you’ll get of Hvar and the surrounding islands of Croatia will be unbeatable.

 What is now a UNESCO World Heritage Site and the entire old town of Split, Croatia, Diocletian’s Palace was built for the Roman Emporer Diocletian in the 4th century.
+Stroll through the town and soak in the many beautiful points of interest.

 Back in the day, this Split palace was huge – roughly 30, 000 square meters – and housed Diocletian, his posse, and an entire military garrison.